esquireofoz/abacus/README.md

 For debugging, you'll likely want to run with a full visual browser.
 To do that:

 1. Create a `.env` file at the project's root if it does not already exist.
+You can copy the `.env.example` file as an initial template.
 2. Add `PUPPETEER_HEADLESS=false`

 This will cause the E2E tests to run in a browser that can be visually seen.